-- Dignity at work issues e.g. interpersonal issues, bullying, harassment/sexual harassment - Underperformance - Issues arising during a staff member's probationary period - Behavioural issues - Staff in emotional distress - Sick leave absences - Work attributed stress - A staff member wishing to speak to you about personal issues which may be affecting his/her well-being, or work performance e.g. family issues, bereavement, personal or family illness, financial difficulties - A staff member raising an issue out of the blue - Bereavement and Loss including the death of a colleague
+- Dignity at work issues e.g. interpersonal issues, bullying, harassment/sexual harassment - Issues arising from working remotely or blended working e.g. isolation, communication challenges - Underperformance - Issues arising during a staff member's probationary period - Behavioural issues - Staff in emotional distress - Sick leave absences - Work attributed stress - A staff member wishing to speak to you about personal issues which may be affecting their well-being, or work performance e.g. family issues, bereavement, personal or family illness, financial difficulties - A staff member raising an issue out of the blue - Bereavement and loss including the death of a colleague